diogoaltoe/android-ws-oauth2/README.md

 ```

 ## Deployment

 Another project, [spring-boot-ws-oauth2](https://github.com/diogoaltoe/spring-boot-ws-oauth2), will be the server that publish the services consumed in this project.

+## Testing

+You can download the APK file, on this [link](https://github.com/diogoaltoe/android-ws-oauth2/blob/master/apk/android-ws-oauth2.apk), to install on Android to test the project.

 ## Screenshot